In this recipe

 - Butter + olive oil: These create an extra creamy base.

 This pasta recipe with creamy tomato sauce uses simple ingredients.
 You only need basic equipment, like a big pan to mix the pasta and sauce—make sure everything fits!
 The right ingredients matter, especially heavy cream, cheese, and tomato paste.
 Why?
-For this marinara and heavy cream pasta, quality is key to getting a rich, creamy tomato flavor.
+For this pasta, quality is a key to getting a rich, creamy tomato flavor.

 The Secret to Perfect Pasta and Sauce Every Time